How to Stop Home Security Robocalls

 Robocalls exploded to a staggering 59 billion in 2019 alone, the YouMail reported.
 These calls are so prevalent that they have become a great source of irritation to many people.

-Although not all robocalls are made equal (some are legal and rather helpful), an increasing number of them are placed to swindle innocent people.
+Although not all robocalls are made equal (some are rather helpful), an increasing number of them are placed to swindle innocent people.
 Most scam calls operate under a false premise—they are representatives of the IRS or some large company, who need you to do something urgently.

 Home security robocalls are just one part of the enormous robocall system.
 These calls can be dangerous because they sound plausible to many.
 This means that we all need to take extra care of how we handle them.